Tag: emotional connection

 No doubt his story is much like yours or mine.

-He remembers when his wife used to respond affectionately to his touch and smile when he entered the room.
+He remembers when his wife used to respond affectionately to his touch.

-Having an intimate and supportive relationship with her probably inspired him to work hard at his job and remain committed to the relationship.
+Her love motivated him to work hard at his job and remain committed to the relationship.

 But over the years, something changed.